Museum Searching For Former Patients Of Denver's First African American Female Doctor

 “There’s been some times in my life where I’ve called on her to give me courage like she had,” Charlene said.

-Ford practiced from her home in Five Points which is now the Black American West Museum (BAWM).
+Ford practiced from her home in Five Points which is now the Black American West Museum.

 On Feb.
 21, a new mural honoring her will be dedicated at 2701 Welton Street.